Imran-Sehic/Demir-Art-Angular/README.md

 # Demir-Art-Angular

 ## This is the frontend part of the Demir-art application.<br>
-The application is built using Angular with Typescript.
+The application's frontend is built using Angular with Typescript.
 The frontend itself is hosted on Firebase.<br>
 Here is the link of the application itself - <a href="https://demirart-app.web.app" target="blank">Click here.</a><br>
 And here is the link to the backend code. <a href="https://github.com/Imran-Sehic/Demir-Art-Spring-Boot" target="blank">Click here</a><br>
 And if you are from Bosnia and Herzegovina you can even buy an artwork.
 The seller is shipping countrywide! 😁<br><br>